google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/designing_for_ar_vr/content.md

 </figure>

-If we compare this to the rendering of text in current browsers, it’s a primitive method that’s on par with bitmap font rendering technology in the ‘90s.
+If we compare this to the rendering of text in current browsers, it’s a primitive method that’s on par with bitmap font rendering technology in the ’90s.
 In today’s world, text in browsers is rendered directly from the vector shapes in the OTF/ TTF font files.

 This means extra care is required while designing AR/VR applications.
-The typefaces we select must be able to withstand these limitations. **(More limitations are discussed in the next article)**.
+The typefaces we select must be able to withstand these limitations.
+More limitations are discussed in [“Type selection for AR/VR.”](/lesson/type_selection_for_ar_vr)

 While both the hardware and software aspects of AR/VR implementation are advancing rapidly, type within them have a lot of catching up to do.
 For a long time, the need for extra processing power to render text properly has hampered progress.
 This pushes AR/VR designers to resort to the least CPU-intensive methods to render text, thereby degrading the quality of the text.
 It also keeps designers from considering rich text applications, thus limiting the potential of AR/VR environments.